santoshrajkumar/Git-Cheat-Sheet/readme.md

 * To add a collaborator to your repository, go to settings inside the repository.
 Then select manage access and then invite your fellow collaborator.

 ## Setting up your SSH key for your GitHub account
+> *** Please skip this step for initial try.
+If you find errors in pushing files to your GitHub repository, then only proceed with this step.

 * In windows machine, search Git from start menu and open Gitbash.
 For Mac opening terminal will do.
 <p align="center">